Uniformizing complex ODEs and applications: Applications to complete vector fields

 Recall that both foliations $\cald$ and $\fol$ admit holomorphic extensions to $\C P(n)$ and these extensions are also denoted by $\cald$ and $\fol$.

 \begin{lema} The homogeneous vector field $X_d$ is not a multiple of the radial vector field

 \end{lema}

 \begin{proof} First note that the vector field $X_d$ is semi-complete on all of $\C^n$ since it is the top-degree homogeneous component of a complete vector field.
+More precisely, let $\Lambda_n$ denote the map $(x_1, \ldots ,x_n ) \mapsto (2^{n} x_1 , \ldots , 2^{n} x_n)$.
+Next let $Y_n$ be the vector field defined by $2^{(1-d)n} . \Lambda_n^{\ast} X$.
+For every~$n$ fixed, $Y_n$ is clearly a complete vector field on $\C^n$ so that its restriction to every compact open set of $\C^n$ is semi-complete.
+Besides the sequence $\{ Y_n \}$ converge uniformly on compact sets to the vector field $X_d$.
+Since the set of semi-complete vector fields is closed for the topology of uniform convergence on compact sets, it follows that $X_d$ is semi-complete on all of $\C^n$.

-Next suppose we have $X_d = P \cale$ where $P$ is a polynomial of degree~$d-1$.
-The semi-complete character of $X_d$ then implies that $d=2$.
-Therefore it only remains to exclude this last possibility.
-For this, note that the generic leaf $L$ of $\cald$ intersects the hyperplane at infinity of $\C P(n)$ transversely at a regular point $p$ for $\cald$.
+Suppose now that $X_d$ is a multiple $fR$ of $R$.
+In view of Lemma~\ref{Adim3}, it follows that $f$ is a linear form, i.e. a homogeneous polynomial with degree~$1$.
+To obtain a contradiction with this last possibility, we proceed as follows.
+First, note that the generic leaf $L$ of $\cald$ intersects the hyperplane at infinity of $\C P(n)$ transversely at a regular point $p$ for $\cald$.
 Besides the point $p$ is regular for the restriction of $X$ to $L$.
 In other words, the flow of $X$ reaches the hyperplane at infinity in finite time.
 This is impossible since $X$ is complete on $\C^n$.
 The proof of the lemma is over. \end{proof}